leonardw/adb-db-pull/README.md

 # Android SQLite DB Pull (adb-db-pull)

-Shell script to facilitate pulling of SQLite DBs on an Android (virtual) device directly to a connected computer, via ADB.
+Shell script to pull SQLite DBs on an Android (virtual) device directly to a connected computer, via ADB.

+The pulled DB file may then be opened and examined using any of the SQLite tools running on the computer.

 Features:
 * List all packages on Android device that have a SQLite database